aquasecurity/kube-hunter/README.md

 `./kube-hunter.py --remote some.node.com`

 2. **interface scanning**
-To specify internal scanning, you can use the `--interface` option. (this will scan all of the machine's network interfaces) Example:
+To specify interface scanning, you can use the `--interface` option. (this will scan all of the machine's network interfaces) Example:
 `./kube-hunter.py --interface`

 3. **Network scanning**